 What you assume

-Because they interview well and have experience for the role, you assume that they will achieve like your other top performers.
+Because they interview well and have experience in a similar sales role, you assume that they will succeed like your other top performers.
 However, your assumption is mostly based on the surface level observations of personality style combined with their answers to your interview questions.
+You have no idea what’s going on below the surface.

 What you don’t see